AW-17943019064

 I received an MBA from Harvard Business School.
 During my time at Harvard, I focused my courses on a variety of topics including finance, negotiation, private equity, supply chain management, and public education reform.
 I had the opportunity to spend my first full year with other students from over 30 different countries, which really broadened my perspective on the world.

-I believe my diverse set of educational experiences help me bring unique perspectives to further enrich discussions and decisions that are made in the various ways that I serve to support Coppell ISD.
+I believe my diverse set of educational experiences will help me bring unique perspectives to the Board of Trustees that will further enrich discussions and critical decisions that will be made in the coming years.

 Interest in Public Education